maidsafe/sn-node-manager/README.md

 This command must run as the root user on Linux/macOS and the Administrator user on Windows.

-Running the command with no arguments will stop every installed node that is not already stopped.
+Running the command with no arguments will stop every node that is not already stopped.
 The peer ID or service name can be used to start a specific service.

 If started again, the node's data and peer ID will be retained.